Irenezs/Notes/Non-Work/DnD/Cygar Mythil'ena.md

 Unbeaten Champion in Barat'moor, (although this is a technicality) Forgiver of the Forgotten One,
 Right-hand to The General Staax,
-Left-hand to The General Sta
+Left-hand to The General Staax,
+The General is not very useful.